Aviation Relations

 The Grant Requirement Nobody's Talking About

-If you manage a small or medium airport and you're planning to apply for AIP or ATP funding, there's a requirement that might catch you off guard.
+If you manage a small or medium airport and you're planning to apply for AIP or other federal aviation grant funding, there's a requirement that might catch you off guard.

 It's not about pavement strength or lighting standards.